Back to Firewall Settings

 Introduction

-After assembling and before starting to calibrate a tracking system, you must make sure they are connected properly to your PC and Aximmetry receives native data from them.
+After assembling and before starting to calibrate a tracking system, you must make sure they are connected properly to your PC and that Aximmetry receives native data from them.
 This short article will help you through this process.

 Basic Settings